vijit1018/internproject/README.md

-I have deployed this project on Vercel but unable to deploy it.
+Note:- I tried to dd+eploy this project on Vercel, but it was unsuccessful.